habitat-sh/habitat/BUILDER_DEV.md

 scheduler: target/debug/bldr-scheduler start --config /home/your_alias/habitat/config_scheduler.toml
 ```

+## Build the Builder services for the first time
+1. Open a new terminal window.
+1. Run `make build-srv`

+Note: this only needs to be done the first time to get the pieces in place.
+If you clean the project, make sure to unset the variables show below when you do a clean build, otherwise the build will look for packages on your local build service!

 ## Run the Builder services
 1. Open a new terminal window.
 1. Export the following environment variables: